mwshinn/mwshinn.github.io/software.md

 breadcrumb: Software
 ---

-The following abandoned software may or may not work for you, but they served some purpose at some point in time which is why I haven't taken them down.
-They are all unsupported... proceed with caution!
+The following abandoned software may or may not work for you.
+They are all unsupported... so proceed with caution!

 - [Timezone converter](https://code.launchpad.net/~mwshinn/+junk/timezones) - A
   PHP script which allows you to provide a URL to a specific point in time.
 It